 Demonstrate values and attitudes which demonstrate respect for self and others in their immediate environment.
-Encourage others to take an active role in protecting and preserving their environment

-Science Recognise what we mean by the term physical environment.
+Encourage others to take an active role in protecting and preserving their environment we mean by the term physical environment.
 Classify manmade and natural things / living and non-living things Sort materials into a variety of groups - living /non- living/ manmade and natural.
-Draw conclusions about their physical environment and how this can meet their basic needs.
-Demonstrate an awareness of the harmful effects of land, air and water pollution and the importance of protecting/caring the environment
+Draw conclusions about their physical environment and how this can